swooby/alfred.2017/README.md

 * Always snooze at this time
 * Always snooze at this location
 * Option to remind me every X minutes/hours that Alfred is disabled
-* Option to announce time
+* Option to announce time [quarter, bottom, or top of hour]
 * Per-Parser User-Option to not announce app name?
+* Per-Parser User-Option to turn off parser

 ### R&D:
 * Google Now output Intents